 Chateau Clement Pichon Vineyard, Terroir, Grapes, Winemaking

 The 25 hectare Left Bank vineyard of Chateau Clement Pichon is planted to 62% Merlot, 33% Cabernet Sauvignon and 5% Cabernet Franc.
 This shows a marked increase in the amount of Merlot planted in the vineyard and a decrease in the Cabernet Sauvignon and Cabernet Franc.
 The vines are close to 30 years of age.
-On average, the vines are planted to a vine density of 6,900 vines.
-However, newer plants show an increase int he vine density as they are between 7,000 and 8,000 vines per hectare.
+On average, the vines are planted to a density of 6,900 vines per hectare.
+However, newer plants show an increase in the vine density, as they are between 7,000 and 8,000 vines per hectare.
 The vineyard has a terroir of gravel, sand and clay based soils.

 To produce the wine of Chateau Clement Pichon, the wine is vinified in temperature controlled, stainless steel vats.
 Malolactac fermentation takes place in tank.
 On average, the wine is aged in 50% new, French oak barrels for between 12 to 16 months before bottling.

 Chateau Clement Pichon makes a second wine, La Motte de Clement Pichon.
 Chateau Clement Pichon produces close to 12,000 cases of Bordeaux wine per year.